Train seat: Gallery Car

-In the United States, there are train cars with a unique structure known as "Gallery Cars".
-These are bilevel rail cars characterized by having seats on both sides and an aisle in the center on the lower level, while the upper level features an open space in the center, corresponding to the aisle below.
-This design allows conductors walking on the lower level to check tickets for passengers on the upper level as well.
-The lower-level seats are typically arranged in 2+2 cross seat configurations, while on the upper level, the area near the stairs usually has long seats, and elsewhere, single cross seats are placed on either side.
+In North American passenger rail, Gallery Cars are specialized bilevel rail cars.
+They are characterized by an aisle in the center flanked by transverse seating on the lower level, while the upper level features an open "gallery" immediately above the aisle on the lower level.
+This design allows conductors walking on the lower level to check tickets for passengers on the upper level, preventing fare evasion on short routes where conductors may not have sufficient time to traverse both the upper and lower decks of the carriage.
+The lower level seats are typically arranged in 2+2 transverse seating configuration, whereas the upper level features single transverse seats on either side of the gallery or longitudinal benches near stairwells.

 Priority seat

 Priority seats in Thailand, where they are given to Buddhist monks, elderly persons, disabled persons, pregnant women, and children.

 Priority seats refers to designated seats on public transportation systems such as trains and buses, where seating is prioritized for passengers with specific needs.
 These seats are installed for welfare purposes, primarily to accommodate transportation-vulnerable individuals such as the elderly, people with disabilities or injuries, pregnant women, and passengers with infants or strollers.
 In some countries, the seats are also designated for religious reasons.
 For example, in Thailand, priority seats are also given to Buddhist monks.